 However, for many of us, the time comes when we have no choice.
 Over the course of two decades I cared for seven elders.
-All but two spent some time in a care facility -- whether it be an assisted living community or a nursing home During the 15 years I visited daily, I saw three changes of ownership.
+All but two spent some time in a senior living facility -- whether it be an assisted living community or a nursing home During the 15 years I visited daily, I saw three changes of ownership.
 Each was good, though the last (and present ownership) has been the best, from the viewpoint of a family member.

 Dad was the true heart-breaker.
 He had surgery for complications from a World War II brain injury.
-Not only did the surgery fail, it put him into a horrible, paranoid dementia and introduced a voice in his head who we came to call Herman.
+Not only did the surgery fail, it put him into a paranoid dementia and introduced a voice in his head who we came to call Herman.
 The shock of his personality change after the surgery is indescribable.
 His emotional and psychic pain was one of the worst things I've had to bear.
 He survived this way for 10 years.